 It is important to know that not all fire extinguishers are made for cooking.
 Grilling and outdoor cooking involve different risks than inside cooking.
-That is why it is so important to use the right type of fire extinguisher for grill.
+That is why it is so important to use the right type of bbq fire extinguisher.

 A dry chemical fire extinguisher is traditionally used to put out grill fires and is commonly found in household kitchens.
 The powder helps to reduce and cool the flames while remaining on the surface of the fire without sending hot embers into other combustibles.
 Water mist is the best extinguisher for gas BBQs because it’s non-toxic and can fight all types of fires.
 This helium cooler also releases a cloud of mist in order to prevent the user from getting burned.
 The mist is harmless and cannot cause harm to children in any circumstance.